top of page

 Caroline wanted to create a new digital space that would eternally connect people with those they’ve loved and lost.
 By capturing and preserving life stories, in addition to offering environmental and artistic memorials, the site would provide a death-positive approach to the end of life…because love never dies.

-Over the next year we developed, and continue to develop digitalandstone.com.
-Maturing out of beta mode earlier this year, the Tree of Life Digital Memorial is now available to preserve the memory and life of a loved one, and help those who knew them, deal with grief that normally accompanies a loss.
+Over the next year, we developed, and continue to develop digitalandstone.com.
+Maturing out of beta mode earlier this year, the Tree of Life Digital Memorial is now available to preserve the memory and life of a loved one and to help those who knew them cope with the grief that typically accompanies a loss.

 More Than Just a Place to Leave Memories & Condolences

-We have all left our sentiments, condolences, and memories for those who have passed on online.
-These pages may be provided by funeral homes and memorial services, and even can be found on threads of social media profiles.
+We have all left our sentiments, condolences, and memories online for those who have passed on.
+These pages may be provided by funeral homes and memorial services, and can even be found on threads of social media profiles.
 However, digital and stone take it to a new level.

 The Tree of Life Digital Memorial allows you to create a “sacred space” that keeps your connection to a loved one alive.
 It’s the place where your story lives and grows.
 A celebration of life–your loved one's or your own–is seen through a multimedia presentation that is as engaging, impactful, and dynamic as the person it captures.